-Situated 30 miles west of Chicago, just north of Naperville, Warrenville is a small community known for its scenic natural landscape and ample recreational opportunities.
-It is located within the Illinois Technology and Research Corridor, which is home to several Fortune 1000 companies' headquarters.
+The city, 30 miles west of Chicago just north of Naperville, is known for its scenic landscape, numerous recreational opportunities and small-town feel.
+The community, incorporated in 1967, is located within the Illinois Technology and Research Corridor, home to several corporate headquarters.

 No Nearby Public Transportation Found